 Offered: As needed.

-ANTH 325 South American Indians (4)
+ANTH 325 – Cultures and Environments in South America (4)

 Selected indigenous societies living in South America are examined as they relate to anthropological concerns, including how their cultures reflect adaptation to physical environments as well as particular socio-cultural features.